CabbageCrow/SlimeRancher-HandyUpgrades-Mod/README.md

    * Quantum Transceiver
    * Extractor Storage

-## Support me / Donations
+## Support me / Donate
 If you like my work, spread the word so more people can enjoy it.
-You also can show your appreciation with a metaphorical coffee or cabbage:
+You also can show your appreciation with a metaphorical coffee or cabbage donation:
 <a href='https://ko-fi.com/Q5Q0BT8U' target='_blank'><img height='55' style='border:0px;height:55px;'
 src='https://github.com/CabbageCrow/Miscellaneous/blob/master/img/Kofi_btn/kofi_btn_coffee.png?v=0' border='0' alt='Buy Me a metaphorical Coffee at ko-fi.com' /></a>
 <a href='https://ko-fi.com/Q5Q0BT8U' target='_blank'><img height='55' style='border:0px;height:55px;'